Model Context Protocol

 After MCP servers are registered in Warp, you can Start or Stop them from the MCP servers page.
 Each running server will have a list of available tools and resources.

 You can rename and edit a server's name, as well as delete the server.
-To prevent Warp from automatically starting a server when you open Warp, click the edit button and disable the Start on Warp Launch
+To prevent Warp from automatically starting a server when you open Warp, set the "start_on_launch"

 If you're having trouble with an MCP server, you can check the logs for any errors or messages to help you diagnose the problem by clicking the View Logs